AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 package instead of being declared in the procedure.)

 It is strongly recommended to avoid unchecked access in general.
-You should only use it when you can safely assume that the access value will be discarded before the object we had access to gets out of scope.
+You should only use it when you can safely assume that the access object will be discarded before the object we had access to gets out of scope.
 Therefore, if this situation isn't clear enough, it's best to avoid unchecked access.
 (Later in this chapter, we'll see some of the nasty issues that arrive from creating